Undivided Resources

 Event Recap

 Published: Nov.
-20, 2023Updated: Nov.
-21, 2023
+20, 2023Updated: Jan.
+30, 2024

 One of the most important things that Undivided Navigators help with is identifying what supports are available that a family might not even know about.
 From lesser-known funding programs to useful tools and resources, there are many supports in California for families raising kids with disabilities!
 We asked Jen and Swati, two Undivided Navigators and parents of kids with disabilities themselves, about the top 10 resources families should see if they are eligible for so that they don’t miss out.

-1. Regional Center benefits after age 3
+1. Do you know about these surprising Regional Center benefits after age 3?

 Many parents have the misconception that after their child finishes the Early Start program, they are done with Regional Center.
 A lot of families don’t realize that their child could qualify for continued Regional Center benefits under the Lanterman Act.
 After age 3, eligibility requires a diagnosed developmental disability that constitutes a substantial disability for that child.